afska/gba-link-connection/README.md

 # 🔧🏛 LinkWirelessOpenSDK

-All first-party games, including the Multiboot 'bootloader' sent by the adapter, use an official software-level protocol.
+[⬆️](#gba-link-connection) All first-party games, including the Multiboot 'bootloader' sent by the adapter, use an official software-level protocol.
 This class provides methods for creating and reading packets that adhere to this protocol.
 It's supposed to be used in conjunction with [🔧📻 LinkRawWireless](#-LinkRawWireless).

 ## Methods